Greens Powders Are The Secret To Getting More Veggies: Here's How To Pick One

 Other fruits + vegetables

-Although the focus is on green veggies, many greens powders also contain other non-green veggies and fruits.
+Although the focus is on green veggies, many greens powders also contain other non-green veggies like root vegetables and fruits, especially berries.
 This adds vitamins, minerals, antioxidants, and phytochemicals to the mix, and it also can improve the flavor.

 Ingredients like beets, carrots, blueberries, and acai have a natural sweetness that makes the powders more palatable.

 In some potent blends, you can find sea vegetables like spirulina, chlorella, kelp, and dulse.
-That's because they're rich in natural iodine, a mineral that supports healthy thyroid function.*
+These sea veggies are rich in natural iodine, a mineral that supports healthy thyroid function.* Sea vegetables also naturally contain magnesium, calcium, iron, potassium, folate, vitamin K, and vitamin C.

 In fact, they're so important that Amy Shah, M.D., a double board-certified integrative medicine doctor, says if you could eat only five superfoods, spirulina should be one of them.